What Bugs Eat Magnolia Trees?

 • If the infestation is minor, remove the pest with your fingers.

-• If there are a lot of them, spray the tree with neem oil.
+• If there are many of them, spray the tree with neem oil.
 This will not kill them but will prevent larvae from hatching.

 • In early fall, spray the tree with an insecticide.
 This will kill any larvae that do hatch.